sjhloco/add_dhcp_dns_ise_entry/README.md

 **COMPLETED**

 ### 3a. win_dns.py: check against DNS server
--Add failfast function if the DNS or PTR zone do not exist -Add pre-checks/ post-checks to verify if A Record PTR entries shouldnt exist (add DNS) or should exist (remove DNS) -Create pytests
+-Have edited main.py so returns correct DMs for fowrad and reverse zones -Basic cmds for connected to DSN server
+**COMPLETED**

 **NOT STARTED**
+-edit responce back from DNS server
+-Add pre-checks/ post-checks to verify if A Record PTR entries shouldnt exist (add DNS) or should exist (remove DNS) -Add failfast function if the DNS or PTR zone do not exist -Create pytests

 ### 3b. win_dns.py: Add or remove the new entries to DNS

+**NOT STARTED**
--Add/remove entries DHCP from DHCP server
+-Add/remove entries DNS from DNS server
 -Create pytests

+### 4. main.py: Main menu

 **NOT STARTED**

-### 4. main.py: Main menu
 -Need to refactor it so have all the different options but not too complicated and DRY!!!!!

+### 3a. cisco_ise.py: check against ISE

 **NOT STARTED**

-### 3a. cisco_ise.py: check against ISE
 -Build test ISE lab
 -Add failfast function, need ot decide what???
 -Add pre-checks/ post-checks to verify if what???
 -Create pytests

+### 3b. win_dns.py: Add or remove the new entries to ISE

 **NOT STARTED**

-### 3b. win_dns.py: Add or remove the new entries to ISE
 -Add/remove endhost entries in ISE
 -Create pytests
-**NOT STARTED**